-Fields taught: Ancient Greece and Rome, Renaissance History, Medieval History, History of Ireland, European Gender History, Church History, and History of the Modern Middle East
+Fields taught: Ancient Greece and Rome, Renaissance History, Medieval History, History of Ireland, European Gender History, and History of the Modern Middle East

-Director of International Programs.
+Michele is the Director of International Programs at Carroll College.
 Michelle Lewis has worked in international education since 1988.
 She was an ESL teacher and school director 1988-1998, and the director of international programs at Idaho State University from 1998-2006.
 Now she's here at Carroll!
 She's worked with students from over 50 countries, and travelled to over 30 countries.
 She was born and raised in Colorado, but have lived in California, Arizona, Washington, DC, Florida and studied abroad in France during college.

 Courses taught at Carroll: Theological Foundations, History of Christian Thought, Perspectives in Philosophy, Ethics, The God Question, Church and Worship